Skip to main content

 The most straightforward process is described as a relationship between one supplier and one customer where an item is specifically planned and produced for the customer.
 There are no third party customers that procure the same material from the supplier.

-The production output is planned by the supplier on a daily basis so that this data SHOULD be provided without further adaptions to the customer.
+The production output is planned by the supplier on a daily basis so that this data should be provided without further adaptions to the customer.
 Also having multiple customers may be handled as a single customer scenario, if customer-specific material numbers are used for the production planning in the internal systems of the supplier.
 An example where the total Planned Production Output is allocated to a single customer is shown in the table below:

 Day 1Day 2Day 3Sum